pjakiela/ECON523/exercises/E5-TWFE.md

 ## Empirical Exercise

-Next, we're going to estimate the impact of eliminate primary school fees on primary school completion.
+Next, we're going to estimate the impact of eliminating primary school fees on primary school completion.
 Create a new do file (with all the standard stuff at the top) that downloads [the data set](E5-fpedata.dta).
-What variable indicates the primary school completion rate?
+The variable `complete` indicates the primary school completion rate.
 What was the mean level of primary school completion (across countries in the sample) in 1981?
 What was the level of primary school completion in 2020?
 Drop any country-years that are missing data on the primary school completion rate.
 Extend your do file as you answer the questions below.

 ### Question 1

 Estimate two TWFE regressions of primary school completion on `fpe` controlling for country and year fixed effects.
 In your first regression, include only the countries that eventually implemented free primary; include all the countries in the data set in your second regression.
 Cluster your standard errors at the country level.
-Export your regression results to word, and take a screen shot of your resulting (nice looking) table.
+Export your regression results to word or excel, and take a screen shot of your resulting (nicely formatted) table.
 As a reminder, guidance on how to make nice looking tables is available [here](https://pjakiela.github.io/stata/regression-table.html).

 ### Question 2